 Day of Infamy already has all kinds of mods available, including a total conversion mod called Born To Kill: Vietnam.
 This mod was originally made for Insurgency but was ported over to Day of Infamy.
 As the name implies it is Insurgency/Day of Infamy but in Vietnam, again with superior gun models, animations, and sounds compared to AAA games.
 Day of Infamy makes the multiplayer component of the WWII Call of Duty games obsolete, while Born To Kill: Vietnam does the same to Call of Duty: Black Ops which, despite being set in Vietnam, is closer to modern warfare.

-We mentioned it on the previous page.
-Insurgency is the pinnacle of modern warfare CQB in video games, while Day of Infamy is the pinnacle of CQB in a WWII setting.
-The mod Born To Kill: Vietnam is as good as it gets for CQB in a Vietnam setting.
-This mod is available for both Insurgency and Day of Infamy.
+We mentioned Insurgency above.
+Insurgency: Sandstorm is the pinnacle of modern warfare CQB in video games, while Day of Infamy is the pinnacle of CQB in a WWII setting.
+The mod Born To Kill: Vietnam is as good as it gets for CQB in a Vietnam setting (his mod is available for both Insurgency and Day of Infamy).

-Like Day of Infamy, Insurgency is designed to appeal to gun nuts and fans of hardcore shooters like Rising Storm/Red Orchestra 2 and Arma, although unlike Arma it is not a different subgenre.
+Like Day of Infamy, Insurgency: Sandstorm (and this entire series) is designed to appeal to gun nuts and fans of hardcore shooters like Rising Storm/Red Orchestra 2 and Arma.
+People who like to use teamwork instead of mindlessly running around blasting people while listening to dubstep.
 Imagine if the multiplayer of the modern Call of Duty games was not designed for children, and was designed to have authentic shooting mechanics.
 That’s Insurgency in a nutshell, although it has many more PvP and Co-op modes than Call of Duty, greatly improving its longevity.

 So how are Insurgency and Day of Infamy more authentic, you ask?
 Here is a list.